vitaliykrushinsky/weatherSPA/README.md

 # weatherSPA
-Forecast by City via Angularjs and openweathermap.org service
+Forecast by City.
+SPA done by Angularjs, Bootstrap and API http://openweathermap.org service
 ####[Reference to Forecast by City.](http://vitaliykrushinsky.github.io/weatherSPA)